PSLmodels/InverseOptimalTax/docs/book/content/intro/parameters.md

+(Chap_Params)=
+# Parameters
-Equation 10 of Jacobs, Jongen, and Zoutman (*Journal of Public Economics*, 2017) summarizes the equation to determine the social welfare weights.
+Equation 10 of {cite}JJZ:2017 summarizes the equation to determine the social welfare weights.
 The social welfare weight on a taxpayer with income $z$ is:

 $$
 g_z = 1 + \theta_z \varepsilon^c \frac{T'(z)}{(1-T'(z))} + \varepsilon^c \frac{zT''(z)}{(1-T'(z))^2}